Topological Quantum Computing Documentation

 Layer 5: Compilation & Optimization

-Purpose: Converting between gate-based and topological representations, circuit optimization.
+Purpose: Converting between gate-based and topological representations, circuit optimization, and running standard algorithms on topological backends.

 | Module | Description |